 Messrs.
 Kenneth E. MacNeill (President and Chief Executive Officer) and George H. Read (Senior Vice President of Exploration and Development), through their respective consulting companies, hold management and consulting contracts with the Company.
-At March 31, 2015, Messrs.
+At June 30, 2015, Messrs.
 MacNeill and Read's monthly contracted fees were \$18 thousand (2014 - \$25 thousand) and \$14 thousand (2014 - \$19 thousand), respectively.

-During the three-month period ended March 31, 2015 total compensation paid or payable to officers (including amounts paid through companies controlled by Messrs.
-MacNeill and Read) and to directors of the Company was \$0.5 million (2014 - \$0.3 million).
-Of these amounts, \$0.4 million (2014 - \$0.2 million) were included in administration expense and \$0.1 million were included in exploration and evaluation expense (2014 - \$0.1 million).
-Included in these amounts are share-based payment transactions of \$0.3 million (2014 - \$0.1 million).
+During the six-month period ended June 30, 2015 total compensation paid or payable to officers (including amounts paid through companies controlled by Messrs.
+MacNeill and Read) and to directors of the Company was \$0.8 million (2014 - \$0.5 million).
+Of these amounts, \$0.6 million (2014 - \$0.4 million) were included in administration expense and \$0.2 million were included in exploration and evaluation expense (2014 - \$0.1 million).
+Included in these amounts are share-based payment transactions of \$0.4 million (2014 - \$0.2 million)

 The above transactions were in the normal course of operations and are measured at an amount agreed to by the related parties.
-The fair value of share-based payments was determined using the Black-Scholes model.
+The fair value of share-based payments in the form of options was determined using the Black-Scholes model.
+The value of share-based payments in the form of deferred share units was determined based on the closing price of the Company's common shares at the date of grant.